DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_assess-discovery-peer-review.md

 - submit the report, if you're the lead assessor
 - provide any support needed after the peer review, along with any actions

-You'll be supported by the service assessment team throughout the process.
+You'll be supported by the service assessment plus team throughout the process.

 ## Example discovery peer review agenda